 Just 1% of the national research spend has been allocated to this devastating disease

-The O’Donovan family’s lives were thrown into turmoil in 2016 when three-year old Lyla was diagnosed with a brain tumour.
+The O’Donovan family’s lives were thrown into turmoil in 2016 when three-year-old Lyla was diagnosed with a brain tumour.
 In the years that followed, Lyla has suffered from endless complications and the family have had to deal with a series of blows along the way.
 Despite the tumour being low-grade, Lyla’s future is uncertain and her parents are desperately trying to stay strong for their children, as the six-year-old now faces a tenth brain operation.

 “Telling the rest of our kids about Lyla’s tumour was one of the most difficult things I’ve had to do.
 Our oldest two, Reece and Olivia, asked: ‘Is Lyla going to die?’ which was just heart-breaking.
 What was even harder was putting on a brave face and telling them not to worry, when on the inside I was asking myself the same questions.”

-Lyla’s illness dates back to 2013 when she was 18 months old and we were all living in Germany.
+Lyla’s illness dates back to 2013 when she was 18 months old and we were all living in Germany, where I was based.
 She was being sick a lot of the time but doctors couldn’t get to the bottom of what was causing it.
-They’d suspected lots of different illnesses like cystic fibrosis and even lactose intolerance.
+They’d suspected lots of different illnesses, like cystic fibrosis, and even lactose intolerance.
 I think part of the problem was that Lyla is such a fighter and it was difficult to tell how much she was really suffering.

 My wife Kirsty was dismissed as an ‘over-protective’ parent, and the final straw was when the GP told us Lyla was ‘role-playing’ and acting up to get attention.
 Kirsty finally had enough and, in September, she took Lyla to A&E. Again, the doctors couldn’t find any problems but just as they were about to discharge Lyla, a locum doctor referred her to Bristol Hospital for an MRI scan.